One of the most common questions we receive from our readers is, “Is this publisher legitimate?

 But how can you decide what a publishing company is offering you?

-There are a lot of ways an author can publish in today’s online publishing world.
+There are so many ways an author can publish in today’s online publishing world.

 It is extremely rare for reputable publishers or a literary agent representing a traditional publishing house to contact an author with a publishing offer.
 Unless, of course, the author has celebrity status.

 The last option is to use a vanity publisher.